The Romantic Englishwoman: Production

 The film was shot in London, Baden-Baden, and on the Côte d'Azur.
-The locations in Baden-Baden were the Casino and Brenners Hotel.
+Production costs were estimated at US$1.2 million.
+Finance came partly from Rank.

 Losey again collaborated with cinematographer Gerry Fisher, with whom he had shot a total of seven films.
-Gerry Fisher had been involved as editor on all of Losey's films since 1966.
+Reginald Beck had been involved as editor on all of Losey's films since 1966.
 For Richard Hartley, this was the first film for which he wrote the score.

+Losey regular Dirk Bogarde declined the role of Lewis.

 Helmut Berger wore suits from Yves Saint-Laurent.

-Production costs were estimated at US$1.2 million.
-Finance came partly from Rank.
+Release

 The film premiered out of competition at the Cannes Film Festival on 19 May 1975 and was released in France on 11 June of the same year.
-Its tv premiere in Germany was on 14 November 1976.
+Its TV premiere in West Germany was on 14 November 1976.

+In the United States, the film was distributed by Roger Corman's New World Pictures.